ISO 14064-1 fact sheet

 4. Indirect GHG emissions from products used by the organisation.

-5. Indirect GHG emissions associated with the use of organisation products.
+5. Indirect GHG emissions associated with the use of the organisation's products.

 6. Indirect GHG emissions from other sources.